wincent/masochist/content/wiki/Building ee and aee on Mac OS X Leopard.md

 ---
 tags: ee aee wiki
+title: Building ee and aee on Mac OS X Leopard
 ---

 This article didn't make it across in the move from MediaWiki-based wiki.
-An older version of the article is still available [here](http://www.wincent.com/a/knowledge-base/archives/2004/11/building_eeaee.php).
+An older version of the article is still available [here](http://wincent.com/a/knowledge-base/archives/2004/11/building_eeaee.php).